fechbmaster/3DNIRmapper/README.md

 </div>

-by projecting them to the image area and resolve the overlapping parts like such:
+...by projecting them to the image area and resolve the overlapping parts like this...

 <div align="center">